 Approximately 31% (or 52 million acres) of land is farmed in Alberta, most of which is privately owned3.
-This puts farmers in the very best position to manage area around the wetlands, as well and able to reap the benefits these wetlands provide.
-Wetland improve soil moisture and water retention, alleviate compaction, retain nutrients on the fields, and can reduce soil erosion.
+This puts farmers in the very best position to manage areas around the wetlands, as well and able to reap the benefits these wetlands provide.
+Wetland improves soil moisture and water retention, alleviates compaction, retains nutrients on the fields, and can reduce soil erosion.

-Farmers are active stewards of the land and can implement Beneficial Management Practices (BMPs) to minimise their industries impact.
+Farmers are active stewards of the land and can implement Beneficial Management Practices (BMPs) to minimize their industry's impact.
 Lac Ste.
 Anne is excited to have many farmers with environmental farm plans, sustainability awards, and follow the best practices to help the environment.

 Who Owns the Wetland?

-The Public Lands Act decrees the ownership of all wetland all waterbodies in Alberta to the provincial government.
-The title of the bed and shores of all permanent and naturally occurring bodes of water; including rivers, streams, watercourse and lakes is vested in the Crown and is therefore not owned by the landowner who owns the adjacent land.
+The Public Lands Act decrees the ownership of all wetlands all waterbodies in Alberta to the provincial government.
+The title of the bed and shores of all permanent and naturally occurring bodies of water; including rivers, streams, watercourse and lakes is vested in the Crown and is therefore not owned by the landowner who owns the adjacent land.
 (Public Lands Act Section 2.01.3(1)a,b. page 11).

 A landowner or manager does not have the right to impact or make any changes to the wetland or body of water without a licence, permit, code of practice or approval from the provincial government.